Joey Meneses Player Props: Nationals vs. Brewers

-On Tuesday, Joey Meneses (.550 slugging percentage in past 10 games, including two home runs) and the Washington Nationals face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 7:05 PM ET.
+On Wednesday, Joey Meneses (.488 slugging percentage in past 10 games, including two home runs) and the Washington Nationals play the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 1:05 PM ET.

-He collected two extra-base hits in his most recent appearance (3-for-4 with a double, a home run and three RBI) against the Brewers.
+In his previous game he had a hitless performance (0-for-4) against the Brewers.

 Joey Meneses Game Info & Props vs. the Brewers